The Lansdowne Heracles at the Getty Villa

 In 1926 in Sanxingdui (China’s Sichuan province), a farmer found a few jade and stone artifacts dating to the 12th century BCE.
 It wasn’t until 1986 that the monumental find of two sacrificial pits filled with hundreds of deliberately and ritually broken or burned jade, bronze and ivory pieces were found.
 The artifacts were determined to be from a previously unknown Bronze Age civilization, the Shu.
 They existed from approximately 1250 – 1100 BCE, then suddenly disappeared.
 Nearby landslides and geological shifts suggest an earthquake might be the most logical explanation for their vanishing.
 Adding to the mystery is the absence of any human remains or materials.
 Also there are no texts or historical records at the site or at any neighboring locations or villages.

-The finds in the pits generated shock, excitement, and showcased the extent of the incredible bronze work of the Shu.
-The variety of items include almost 100 tusks, jade and ceramic pieces, bronze masks, snakes, birds, trees, and ceremonial knives.
+The finds in the pits generated shock and excitement, it also showcased the extent of the incredible bronze work of the Shu.
+The variety of items includes almost 100 tusks, jade and ceramic pieces, bronze masks, snakes, birds, trees, and ceremonial knives.
 Yet the reason they were left there broken and burned is still unknown.

 Sanxingdui means “three star mounds”.
 The site has three earth mounds, which according to legend, were created when the heavenly emperor cast handfuls of earth on the land.
 Archaeologists determined that the mounds are the remains of the wall of another ancient city which was built over with earth.